marcm8793/bankin-finance-scraper/RAILWAY_DEPLOYMENT.md

    - Check if Bankin has additional security measures

 4. **Discord notifications not working**

    - Verify bot token and channel ID
    - Ensure bot has permissions to send messages

+5. **Docker build issues**
+   - The Dockerfile has been optimized for Alpine Linux
+   - Uses native `rm -rf` instead of `rimraf` for better compatibility
+   - Installs all dependencies, builds, then removes devDependencies

 ### Debug Mode: